peach mascarpone pot pie + ginger molasses cookie lid

 But I guess no surprise to you, I’m a lil junkie who can’t pull through rehab.
+And I know for a fact that I’m not the only person who is like this.
+Millions of people all around the world suffer with drug and alcohol addiction, as well as other things, on a daily basis.
+My friend will be included in this statistic.
+It was a long time before she got clean, and if it wasn’t for somewhere like this alcohol treatment in Portland clinic who helped with her sobriety, I don’t know where she’d be today.
+And now, it looks like I’m going down the same path.
 The other day I innocently passed through a roadside market flashing buckets of in-season… temptress peaches at my face.
 Relapse loomed at this unseemly street-corner named desire.
 A whirlwind of blurry visions later I was pulling away… pulling victoriously away from the stall with my bike and my previously purchased groceries in my overloaded basket… plus 4 peaches dangling right on top.
 So ashamed… despicable… you think I didn’t know that?
 But before I had a second to resume sobriety, I heard the fruit-lady yelled “Falling falling!…” and almost at that simultaneous instance, I turned and witnessed my relapses… tumbling out of the basket in slow motion then smashed their pastel baby-bottoms onto the cold-hearted asphalt… rolling down the slope in a tragic tangle with the pale-faced plastic bag.
 Nooo~~~!

 … stunned… rejected… then RAGE~!
 What!
 Have I!!
 EVER!!!
 Done to you, you unworthy little PUNKS?!!
 (No no, not YOU!
 I am talking to the peaches).
 Haven’t even heard of my majestic plans for you – to grill the hell out of you guys and bake you submerged in a creamy concoction of mascarpone and rum (because cooked-you can’t make me itchy HA!), under a hood of dark molasses/ginger cookie tingling with spices, yah that’s right – and you ran?
 What happened to a little FAITH, uh?
 And you!
 Yes you!
 (No no, not YOU!
 I am talking to the fruit-lady).
 What happened to a little honor in service, uh?
 Didn’t even flick your lips to ask if I wanted them replaced since you were the one who positioned them so unsoundly on top of other thing.
 Just so you know, uh, I would’ve said NO anyways, yah~ (reasons are not for those sore with bitterness…).